-Guidelines for the Remuneration of Parish Ministry Staff for 2017
+Guidelines for the Remuneration of Parish Ministry Staff for 2018

-Key points for 2017
+Key points for 2018

-- In August 2016 Standing Committee confirmed its practice of basing stipends on a multiple of Average Weekly Earnings ("AWE"), but whereas previously this multiple had been set at 80%, Standing Committee agreed that it would now determine the recommended minimum stipend according to the following policy - - $\circ~$ the 2017 stipend be set at 77% of AWE, - $\circ~$ the 2018 stipend be set at 76% of AWE, and - thereafter, the stipend be set at 75% of AWE. - Standing Committee agreed therefore to set the recommended minimum stipend for a minister for 2017 at \$65,714, which is a 1.4% increase on the 2016 stipend. - As this is only a recommendation, parish councils and clergy are free to negotiate other levels of stipend both above and below the recommended minimum figure. - The wording of some of the Guidelines has been amended, particularly with regard to the - - classification of additional superannuation contributions (para 7.10 & 11), - \circ alternative ways to provide accommodation benefits (para 8.3), and - o different leave requirements applying to ordained and lay ministry staff (para 12.1 & 2).
+- In June 2017 Standing Committee agreed to suspend operation of the policy agreed the previous year, noting that policy would have resulted in a reduction of the recommended minimum stipend for 2018, - Instead Standing Committee agreed to set the recommended minimum stipend for a minister for 2018 at \$65,714, which is unchanged from the recommended minimum stipend for 2017. - As this is only a recommendation, parish councils and clergy are free to negotiate other levels of stipend both above and below the recommended minimum figure, although a parish's right of nomination is subject to the rector being paid not less than the recommended minimum stipend. - The wording of some of the Guidelines has been amended, particularly with regard to the - need to comply with the requirements of the Authorisation of Lay Ministry Ordinance 2015 in respect to the authorisation of lay ministers (para 2.6 2.8) - o classification of superannuation contributions for lay ministers (para 7.7), - long service leave entitlements for ministers and assistance ministers (para.
+13.2, 13.7), - long service leave entitlements for lay ministers (para.
+13.11 13.21).

-Approval date: 22 August 2016, by the Standing Committee, Diocese of Sydney
+Approval date: 28 August 2017, by the Standing Committee, Diocese of Sydney

+(incorporating an amendment to LSL passed by General Synod

+September 2017)

-Effective date: 1 January 2017
+Effective date: 1 January 2018

 Enquiries: SDS Parish Support Services

-Contact Martin Thearle

-Phone 9265 1682
+Contact Martin Thearle Phone 9265 1682

 Email mrt@sydney.anglican.asn.au

-Guidelines for the Remuneration of Parish Ministry Staff for 2017
+Guidelines for the Remuneration of Parish Ministry Staff for 2018

-Section Contents Page No.
+section Contents Page No.

-1. Summary of Remuneration for 2017 2
+1. Summary of Remuneration for 2018 2

 2. Introduction 3

 3. Terminology 3

 4. Taxation treatment of ministry staff - overview 4

 5. Elements of remuneration 5

 6. Stipends 6

 7. Superannuation 8

 8. Housing and accommodation 9

 9. Motor vehicles and travel benefits 10

 10. Utilities, Hospitality, Computers, Books & Conference Costs 11

 11. Minister's Expense Account (MEA) 12

 12. Annual Leave 14

 13. Long Service Leave 15

 14. Other Leave 16

 15. Workers compensation and the Stipend Continuance Plan 17

 16. The Diocesan Sickness and Accident Fund 18

 17. Interim Rectors, Locums, and Part-time Pastoral Workers 18

 18. Student Ministers 19

 19. Remuneration for occasional services 19

 20. Minister's Moving Costs 20

 21. Special PAYG withholding rules 20